FAQ´s move to Granada

 I would say that there is no real concern for Personal Safety in Granada.
 People are very social and the streets are busy in the city centre at all hours.
 The area North of the city, around the bus station is known as the Poligono.
-This can sometimes be an area of conflict.
+This area is the most problematic but is not at all touristy.
 I would not advise this area for rental accomodation.
+(Zona norte, Pulianas, Almanjayar, Estacion de Autobuses) This doesnt mean that the bus station is dangerous, but be more careful as with any large transport hub.

-As with any tourist destination you need to keep an eye on your personal belongings, espeically valuables such as camaras and mobile phones.
-Pickpockets are more likely to be the most historic areas around Plaza Nueva, Albaicin or Cathedral.
-The busy times such as Easter, Corpus Fair or Christmas holidays are particularly targeted as there are larger crowds in the city.
+The busy times such as Easter Corpus Fair or Christmas holidays are particularly targeted as there are larger crowds in the city.

 Forest Fires & Air Quality

 Also please be aware that wooded areas may suffer from forest fires.
 Homes may be near to trees or woods and there is a higher possibility of Forest fires in Summer.
 The houses on the outskirts of Granada and surrounding areas are more affected than the city itself as they have more woodland.